karolinespohn/githubDataAnalyzer/README.md

 - 4: Find developer with the smallest commits
 - 5: Find developer with the longest commit messages
 # Build Instructions
+- paste your api key into a .env file
 - execute the following commands:
 ```
 pip install -r requirements.txt